vmware-archive/concourse-pipeline-samples/pipelines/pcf/pks/install-pks/README.md

 This approach allows for the `configure-tile` task of this pipeline to be generic and *tile-agnostic*, by delegating the tile configuration options to the content of the main three parameters `networks`, `properties` and `resources`.

+**Note:** *This pipeline provides a job (`update-director-config`) that enables BOSH Director's post deploy scripts configuration.
+The reason: the PKS 1.0.0 tile does not deploy Kubernetes addons such as kube-dns, heapster, the dashboard and influxdb when you create a PKS cluster unless post deploy is enabled on the Director."*

 ---

 ## How to use this pipeline